Janet basis: Generating a Janet basis

 is obtained.
-It yields the general solution $z=C_1-C_2x, w=2C_2y$ with two undetermined constants $C_1$ and $C_2$.
+It yields the general solution $z=C_1-C_2 y, w=2C_2 x$ with two undetermined constants $C_1$ and $C_2$.

 Application of Janet bases

 The most important application of a Janet basis is its use for deciding the degree of indeterminacy of a system of linear homogeneous partial differential equations.
 The answer in the above Example 1 is that the system under consideration allows only the trivial solution.
 In the second Example 2 a two-dimensional solution space is obtained.
 In general, the answer may be more involved, there may be infinitely many free constants in the general solution; they may be obtained from the Loewy decomposition of the respective Janet basis.
 Furthermore, the Janet basis of a module allows to read off a Janet basis for the syzygy module.

 Janet's algorithm has been implemented in Maple.